SovereignCloudStack/k8s-cluster-api-provider/README.md

   default ``~/.kubernetes/config`` config file) or ``export KUBECONFIG=$CLUSTERNAME.yaml``\
   to talk to the workload cluster.
-* The subdirectory ``~/$CLUSTERNAME/deployed-manifests.d/`` will contain the deployed manifests for reference (and in case of nginx-ingress also to facilitat a full cleanup).
+* The subdirectory ``~/$CLUSTERNAME/deployed-manifests.d/`` will contain the deployed manifests for reference (and in case of nginx-ingress also to facilitate a full cleanup).
 * The ``clusterctl.yaml`` file can be edited the ``create_cluster.sh`` script be called again to submit the changes.
 (If you have not done any changes,